B59-CloudDevOps/learn-kubernetes/README.md

         Mostly empty by default.
         Publicly readable across all users; used to expose cluster info (like the cluster-info ConfigMap).
         Not for hosting control plane components.

+> How to run a specific command on a pod non-interactively

+    $ kubectl exec podName  -- commandToExecute
+    $ kubectl exec nginx-env  -- env

+> How to enter in to the pod interactively ?

+    $ kubectl exec -it podName -- bash

+> Whenever you have a common set of properties that needs to be supplied across the componets of the kubernetes, then rather supplying manually, we tend to create a resource called as ConfigMap and we inject this configMap in to the pods.